J Tools

 Pool depth illustration, amber liquid pouring smoothly through a wide funnel on the left and overflowing a narrow funnel on the right, contrasting deep and thin liquidity

-The Auto setting's blind spot
+The blind spot in the Auto setting

 Pool depth and price impact